calnet-oss/grails-external-groovy-plugin/README.md

 runScript() results in a compilation regardless of whether the script file has changed or not.

+### Reloading the class loader (clearing the cache)

+If running in cache mode, to clear the class cache, you can call `scriptRunner.reloadClassLoader()`.
+This will discard the class loader and instantiate a new one, effectively clearing out your class cache.

 ### ScriptLoaderImpl

 If you want more ScriptLoaders other than the default, you can add as many